2020–21 Vyshcha Liha (women)

-The 2020–21 season of the Ukrainian Football Championship is the 30th season of Ukraine's top women's football league.
+The 2020–21 season of the Ukrainian Football Championship was the 30th season of Ukraine's top women's football league.
 Consisting of two tiers it ran from 28 August 2020 to 29 May 2021.

 The format of competitions for the season changed for both tiers.
 The ten teams play a single round robin and then split into two groups with the first six competing in a double round robin for championship and the other four for relegation.
 The bottom two teams were to be relegated.
 The second tier that also consisted of ten teams had all teams playing each other in a straight double round robin.
 The top two teams were to be promoted.